spiral/docs/filters/filter.md

 }
 ```

-The errors will be automatically mapped to origin property name, for example:
+The errors automatically mapped to the origin property name, for example:

 ```php
 namespace App\Filter;